scm-manager/scm-review-plugin/docs/en/working-with-prs/index.md

 ![Pull Request - Toastmessage](assets/toastmessage.png)

+### Convert a pull request
+A pull request created as a draft pull request can be converted into an open pull request open for review.
+An open pull request can be converted to a draft pull request using the edit function.
+When converting to a draft, the approvals by users are deleted.

 ### Reject a pull request
 If a reviewer thinks that a pull request should not be merged, he can reject it.
 That should happen in coordination with the author.
 It is not possible to reopen a rejected pull request.
 Instead a new pull request has to be opened.